19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Environmental Hazards.md

 ### Drowning

-Creatures can hold their breath for 30 seconds (5 [Rounds](../Core%20Procedures/Round.md)) plus a number of rounds equal to their [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md).
-After that number of rounds, they start [Dying](../Conditions/Dying.md).
+Creatures can hold their breath for 5 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) [Rounds](../Core%20Procedures/Round.md).
+After that, they start [Dying](../Conditions/Dying.md).

 ### Cold Water